Zermatt has confirmed the safety measures and opening dates for this winter to ensure the safety of visitors.

 Zermatt Director of Tourism, Daniel Luggen spoke about how après ski will look this season:

 “Obviously, après ski is very much part of the skiing experience, but it’s secondary for Zermatt.
 Our guests particularly value the skiing, the fantastic gastronomy and the opportunity to enjoy the natural world.”

 Summer showed that visitors to the resort are excellent at complying with official restrictions.
 Zermatt will follow all resort federal and cantonal measures.

 Covid tests in Zermatt

 It is possible to get a Covid test while you are in Zermatt if you feel symptoms, or need a negative test prior to travelling to another country.

 Tests are available from all the resort’s medical centres.
 Rapid test results can be returned within 15 minutes and PCR tests within 48 hours, with certificates available in either English or German.

 Rapid tests cost CHF90 (CHF80 for Swiss residents) or CHF180 for the PCR test (CHF156 for Swiss residents).

-Restaurants in Zermatt have been closed from 27 December until at least 22 January 2021 when it will be reviewed.
+Restaurants in Zermatt have been closed from 27 December.
 However, restaurants in hotels are allowed to open for their own guests only.

 There are currently no limits on the number of skiers allowed on the slopes.
 However, gondolas and cable cars are limited to 2/3 of total capacity.